k-state-id3a/mixed-models-fall25/content/3-lesson.md

 ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

--   Different ways to fit the model with Binomial distribution - Depends on what you have.
+-   Different ways to fit the model with Binomial distribution -- depends on what you have.

     -   **Important point:** Remember what we are modeling - Probability of success: $$p$$.
     -   For **Binomial distribution:**
         -   **Case 1:** $$y$$ = Counts of success with know trials - Success and Failures = (success, trials - success).
         -   **Case 2:** $$y$$ = Counts of successes with weights - success/trials and weights = trials.
             -   Only if proportions come from counts!
         -   **Case 3:** A special case: $$y$$ = Binary outcomes (0/1 per observation) - Binomial with n = 1 - **Logistic regression**.
     -   For **Beta distribution**:
         -   **Case 4:** $$y$$ = Proportions not from counts (between 0 and 1) - No trial number, proportion only
             -   Do not use Binomial distribution here!

 ``` r